 Victoria Real Estate Market

-June 1, 2018 A total of 755 properties sold in the Victoria Real Estate Board region this May, 25 per cent fewer than the 1,006 properties sold in May of last year, and a 2.5 per cent decrease from April 2018.
-The sales of condominiums were down 17.4 per cent from last year in May with 237 units sold.
-Sales of single family homes were down 23 per cent from 2017 with 406 sold this May.
+January 3, 2023 A total of 320 properties sold in the Victoria Real Estate Board region this December, 26.9 per cent fewer than the 438 properties sold in December 2021 and a 16.7 per cent decrease from November 2022.
+Sales of condominiums were down 38.2 per cent from December 2021 with 94 units sold.
+Sales of single family homes decreased 24.6 per cent from December 2021 with 156 sold.

-There were a total of 2,394 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of May 2018, an increase of 19.6 per cent compared to the month of April and 26.3 per cent more than the 1,896 active listings for sale at the end of May 2017.
+There were 1,688 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of December 2022, a decrease of 20 per cent compared to the previous month of November but a 158.9 per cent increase from the 652 active listings for sale at the end of December 2021.